UPS, Fedex get approval for express services in more Chinese cities

 “We’re really looking at developing those capabilities in those 33 cities, expanding our investment,” Lane said.
 “But we haven’t developed a concrete plan yet in terms of where we want to go beyond those 33 cities.”

-FedEx received 21 licences in May, returning its total to the 58 it held before the 2009 law, a spokesman told Reuters.
-Each licence permits the holder to operate B2C domestic express package services within a single city and between cities for which a licence is also held.
+FedEx received 21 licenses in May, returning its total to the 58 it held before the 2009 law, a spokesman told Reuters.
+Each license permits the holder to operate B2C domestic express package services within a single city and between cities for which a license is also held.

 “We have been working closely with the relevant authorities to obtain the express delivery services permits for our business,” the spokesman said.
 “So far we have received all the permits for our domestic business.”